 If you are starting a new business, you’ll likely handle order fulfillment in-house until your order volume starts to grow.
-You can connect third-party fulfillment partners to your Shopify store.
-You can also use Shopify Fulfillment, which seamlessly integrates with your site and connects you to a full-service network of end-to-end shipping and fulfillment providers.
+You can connect third-party fulfillment partners to your Shopify store or use Shopify Fulfillment, which seamlessly integrates with your site and connects you to a full-service network of end-to-end shipping and fulfillment providers.

-Look for Shipping and delivery in the left navigation menu.
+Look for Shipping and delivery in the Settings menu.
 Here, you can do the following:

 - Add shipping locations

 - Add, edit, and delete package types (look for Packages)